New Policy Library

 5.6.
 Records must be stored in conditions suitable to the:

 5.7.
-Records must be destroyed at the date specified in the University Records Retention and Disposal Authority using secure and permanent methods unless there is:
+Temporary value records must be destroyed as soon as reasonably practicable after the date specified in the University Records Retention and Disposal Authority using secure and permanent methods unless there is:

-(a) a pending or anticipated legal action or business use; or
+b) a pending or anticipated legal action (including Freedom of Information request).

 5.8.
-Permanent value records are transferred to the University Archives for preservation and access.
+Permanent value records must be transferred to the University of Melbourne Archives for ongoing preservation and access.

-5.9.
-Records are made available in accordance with legislation and within the constraints of security, confidentiality, privacy and archival access conditions.
+5.10.
+Records must be made available in accordance with legislation and within the constraints of security, confidentiality, privacy, and archival access conditions.

 6. Roles and responsibilities